New High School

 May 8, 2023

-Wold Architects shared this presentation at the School Board Work Session, including timeline and plans for the current high school.
+Wold Architects shared this presentation at the School Board Work Session, including timeline and plans for the former high school.

 April 24, 2023